Skip to main content

 budtender holding a marijuana bud with a cup of bud in her other hand, How to Become a Budtender in Florida

 Budtenders, also known as patient care technicians or dispensary associates, can earn between $14 to $20 per hour.
 Budtenders with previous and direct work experience can earn more.
-The average budtender salary in Florida is about $17 per hour.
-Budtenders may also receive benefits such as store discounts, tips, and other job perks.
+The average budtender salary in Florida is about $17 per hour, which is 25% higher than the national average.

 Legal Requirements and Qualifications to Work in Florida’s Cannabis Industry